CVD Questions & Answers

 However, this really should be assessed and settled BEFORE entering into another relationship.
 It’s unfair to engage oneself with someone else when you still have feelings for an ex.
 This is why we suggest taking the necessary time to sever all ties between relationships and not simply jumping back into a “substitute” or a “rebound” one.
 Relationship-hopping should not be a practice.

-Question: When so much time has past, how do you know if it’s God’s desire for you to be married?
+Question: When so much time has passed, how do you know if it’s God’s desire for you to be married?

 Answer: I believe when someone has an earnest desire to be married and it has not happened – he or she must do an introspection to ensure they are no the real hold up.